Unbeaten Elkhorn Valley rolls over O'Neill

 O'Neill's Liewer led all players with 19 kills.
 "Whenever we need a ball put away, she's our go-to girl," Hilker said.

 Both teams are back in action on Thursday.
-O'Neill is at Boone Central while Elkhorn Valley hosts a trianular with Winside and Wausa.
+O'Neill is at Boone Central while Elkhorn Valley hosts a triangular with Winside and Wausa.

 ELKHORN VALLEY DEFEATS O'NEILL 25-20, 21-25, 25-20, 25-21